octopus/octopus/doc/html/content/Tutorial/Maxwell/maxwellinputfile.md

 	%TDFunctions
 	"env_func” | tdf_gaussian | 1.0 | tw | to
 	%
+{{< /code-block >}}

-#### Instantaneous field increasing
+###### Instantaneous field increasing

 The instantaneous field increasing modus adds a certain field value, which is constant in space to the current propagated field value.
 Such added constant field value is calculated by a time-depending function.
-The first six columns in "UserDefinedConstantSpatialMaxwellField" read the constant electromagnetic field amplitude.
+The first six columns in {{< variable "UserDefinedConstantSpatialMaxwellField" >}} read the constant electromagnetic field amplitude.
 The last column refers to the time-depending function.
 The "TDFunctions" block defines the time-depending function.

+{{< code-block >}}
 	# ----- Spatial constant field propagation ------------------------------------------------------

 	Ez           = 0.000010000000